Panasonic-Advanced-Technology/.github/profile/README.md

 - **@mobi** – Our proprietary **autonomous mobility software**, designed for seamless integration with AMRs (Autonomous Mobile Robots) to enhance industrial automation.
 - **@seguro wes –  Wireless Emergency Stop System** – A highly reliable **safety solution** adopted in many production sites.
-- **Embedded Software Development** – We develop advanced systems such as automotive ADAS ECU, iot edge devices, iot cloud systems, etc.
+- **Embedded Software Development** – We specialize in custom embedded software development, offering solutions for automotive ADAS ECUs, IoT edge devices, and IoT cloud systems.
+Our team delivers high-quality and reliable systems tailored to our clients' specific requirements.

 ## 📌 Featured Repositories
 We are working on several open-source and proprietary projects.
 Check out our pinned repositories for our latest contributions!